Flame Heating: The Lower Mainland’s HVAC Provider

 Is Your Contractor Licensed?

-The BC Safety Authority requires all gas and electrical contractors conducting regulated work in BC to hold a valid license.
-To check out whether someone is licensed, you may call the BC Safety Authority office at 866-566-7233, or visit their website for additional information.
+Technical Safety BC requires all gas and electrical contractors conducting regulated work in BC to hold a valid license.
+To check out whether someone is licensed, you may call the Technical Safety BC office at 1-866-566-7233, or visit their website for additional information.

 In addition, all gas, boiler and electrical work requires a permit by law.
 Doing any of this work without a permit may adversely impact your homeowner’s insurance policy.